Business Administration Major: International Business and Economics Option (B.S.)

 Students may satisfy PAUL 660, PAUL 670, PAUL 680, PAUL 690 requirements through other courses/experiences with approved intelligence attributes assigned.

-• Students will demonstrate proficiency in the core content areas of business.
+• Students will demonstrate proficiency in the core content areas of international business.

 • Students will think critically to address business situations.